dgw/MobilePress/readme.txt

 * Fixed some major errors in the default themes.
 Comments were not displaying and users were unable to post comments on default theme.
 On the iPhone theme, single posts were not viewable.
 1.1.2 is a critical upgrade.

 = Version 1.1.1 (2009-12-07) =
-* Moved the folder for custom themes to ‘/mobile-themes’ in ‘/wp-content’.
+* Moved the folder for custom themes to `/mobile-themes` in `/wp-content`.
 Also added an option to change this folder if you want.
 This solves the issue of themes being overwritten when the plugin updates
 * Cleaned up the default themes HTML code and CSS.
 Now scores a 5/5 on ready.mobi
-* Added an option to the ‘Ads & Analytics’ page which allows you to test ads in a web browser using ‘debug’ mode from Aduity.com
+* Added an option to the "Ads & Analytics" page which allows you to test ads in a web browser using "debug" mode from Aduity.com
 * Removed the CSS image resizing code.
 Next MobilePress release 1.2 will include a proper image resizing script

 = Version 1.1 (2009-11-24) =
 * Full ad and analytics integration with Aduity.com
 * Added new code libraries for Aduity integration
-* Removed confusing options such as “treat device as web browser”
+* Removed confusing options such as "Treat device as web browser"
 * Modified mobile detection script.
 Optimized and also removed eregi references.
 Added detection for more user-agents (Thanks StarTech)
-* Adding new structural code to easily load “views” for the admin area
+* Adding new structural code to easily load "views" for the admin area
 * General cleaning up of code

 = Version 1.0.4 (2009-06-15) =